mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

    3. Beta features can be at the bottom of the list
    4. Lead with verbs (e.g. "Find most recent messages faster")
    5. Start with benefits, then technical details
-   6. Specify Desktop app or Mobile App if a feature is not dependent on the server release
-   7. Do not use internal names of features, such as "Unread toasts", "Deep linking"
 3. **Complete**
    1. No spelling errors or broken links
    2. All features PM team wants to highlight are included